 For instance, if you're launching an exclusive campaign, then make sure you offer prompt customer support via social media by answering to your consumers' queries before they change their minds.

-Amazon, an online reseller retail store, is successful primarily because they've centred their business model on providing prompt robust solutions to customers - wherever and whenever.
+Amazon, an online reseller retail store, is successful primarily because they've centered their business model on providing prompt robust solutions to customers - wherever and whenever.

 - Engage them in Surveys